 Pronunciation and Writing Assistance

-- The Speech, Language & Hearing Center offers speech intelligibility assessments and a class in improving pronunciation of American English.
-For more information, contact Anne Whitney, or Barbara Rende.
+The Speech, Language & Hearing Clinic offers speech intelligibility assessments and a class in improving pronunciation of American English.
+For more information, contact the front desk at SLHC at 303-492-5375 or through email.

 - The Student Academic Success Center offers pronunciation and writing assistance to international students.
 For more information contact Dan West.